OtabekAz/qa5-project/_DOCS/user/settings.md

    * If user used wrong symbols or wrote the wrong number of symbols application should show the message to help user understand the problem.

 #### About/Goals/English level - Olga Shchekina
+# ABOUT
+About is a required field.
+The user should write information about himself, his experience, hobby.
+Any language can be used.

+# MY GOALS
+My Goals  is a required field.
+The user should write information about his goals in programming, career.
+Any language can be used.

+# ENGLISH LEVEL
+User must select one of the English language levels from the pop-up menu:
+Zero, Beginner, Elementary, Pre-intermediate, Intermediate, Upper-intermediate, Advanced, Proficient, Native.

 #### Google Doc resume link/LinkedIn profile link/
 #### Facebook profile link/GitHub profile link - Nazariy Silchuk
 #### T-shirt size/Delivery address - Pavel S.